wesleycamargo/azure-docs.pt-br/includes/cache-deploy-parameters.md

 ### <a name="cacheskucapacity"></a>cacheSKUCapacity
-O tamanho da nova instância do Cache Redis do Azure.
+O tamanho da nova instância do Cache do Azure para Redis.

     "cacheSKUCapacity": {
       "type": "int",